Prior-free Collusion-proof Dynamic Mechanisms: Prior-free non-transferable utility mechanisms

+measured in rescaled utility units.
+We estimate losses in rescaled units and divide player $i$'s final guarantee by $\beta_i$.

-With NTU-GUM, each player $i$ gets the same guaranteed utility as with GUM except for the following sources of error. \begin{enumerate}[label=\Roman*.] \item the total virtual transfer to $i$ which $i$ does not get \item the expected loss due to the possibility that $i$ runs out of one of his budgets and his reports get ignored; \end{enumerate}
+With NTU-GUM, each player $i$ gets the same guaranteed utility as with GUM except for two sources of error: the virtual transfers to $i$ that are not paid, and the possible loss if $i$ runs out of one of his budgets and his reports are subsequently ignored.